 - tell your doctor what herbal products you are taking, especially St. John's wort.
 You should not take St. John's wort during your treatment with ledipasvir and sofosbuvir.

-- tell your doctor if you have or have ever had kidney disease or any type of liver disease other than hepatitis C.
+- tell your doctor if you have had a liver transplant or if you have human immunodeficiency virus (HIV).
+Also, tell your doctor if you have or have ever had any type of liver disease other than hepatitis C, kidney disease, or are on dialysis.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking ledipasvir and sofosbuvir, call your doctor.